- Hatcheries

 On YouTube: Christmas trees at Stamford Reservoir

 Gravel beds - Placed under piers or near bank fishing areas, gravel beds provide spawning habitat for sunfishes.
 They are composed of one-inch average diameter limestone or river gravel laid into a bed of 5- to 6-inch thickness in water two to six feet deep.
 Depending on the underlying soil composition, these structures may be lined to keep them from sinking in soft sediment.
-Sunfish will be attracted to these beds spring through fall.
+These beds will attract sunfish spring through fall.

-PVC cube - Developed by the Georgia Department of Natural Resources, this type of structure consists of PVC pipe connected at the corners with corrugated drain pipe inlaid in an irregular fashion through the cube.
+PVC cube - Developed by the Georgia Department of Natural Resources, these structures have a square PVC pipe frame with plastic corrugated drain pipe looped through it.
 This creates tight spaces for small fish, while also providing bigger spaces for larger fish to hang out and ambush the smaller fish.

 Store-Bought Structure - Fish habitat is also available on the commercial market.
 Some companies have partnered with TPWD to deploy these devices in various configurations.